What is a Roving Archivist?

 A Roving Archivist is a trained archival professional who is contracted by the MA SHRAB, through funding from the NHPRC, as part of its mission to provide leadership, advocacy and guidance to help ensure the identification, preservation and use of the Commonwealth’s historical resources, both public and private.
 The Roving Archivist Program connects stewards of historical records with a trained professional archivist to provide advice on policies, procedures, arrangement and description of records, preservation planning and emergency preparedness.

 We are adjusting the application categories for our Roving Archivist program to better reflect the work that is most needed.
-Starting in April, 2017, Roving Archivist services will be awarded in the following three categories:
+The Roving Archivist services will be awarded in the following category:

 Strategic Assessment of the Institution and Documentation Review